Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 For the successor of CentOS 7 that is terminated in May 2024, we download the AlmaLinux on the laptop PC.
 The OS is AlmaLinux-9.4-x86_64-dvd.iso of 10 GB memory [1].
-The actual installation time is about 15 minutes which is rebooted for new Linux windows.
+The actual installation time is about 15 minutes which is rebooted for new Linux windows Debian 12 is installed, with softwares added such as gcc, make and mpich.
+Also, the 1500 softwares are installed as initial update.

 At the first time, we open the gcc-gfotran (Fortran) by typing # gfortran -V, which is necessary on AlmaLinux-9.